Learn Before

 Consecutive Even Integers

-Consecutive even integers are even integers that come one right after another in the sequence of even numbers.
-Because even numbers are spaced two units apart, each consecutive even integer is obtained by adding 22 to the previous one rather than 11.
-If the first even integer is nn, then:
+Consecutive even integers are even integers that immediately follow one another.
+Because even numbers are spaced two units apart, each consecutive even integer is obtained by adding 2 to the previous one rather than 1.

 • n+2n + 2 = 2nd consecutive even integer